 Source: Nicole LaMotte/Parachute

-We want 2017 to be your best year yet: a year of health, wealth, good vibes and great Bedding.
+We want this to be your best year yet: a year of health, wealth, good vibes and great Bedding.
 But it’s hard to slay like Beyoncé when your life looks like an episode of “Hoarders.”
-So here are some easy ways to clear your space – both physical and mental – for an amazing 2017.
+So here are some easy ways to clear your space – both physical and mental – for an amazing year.

 Dry Clean Your Textiles